diningphil/E-CGMM/README.md

 - If you have any inquiry or something does not work as expected (this repo is basically PyDGN but stripped of all non-relevant content), please contact us via email.
 We will do our best to help you.

 ### How to stop your experiment
-If you are in debug mode, a `CTRL-C` will be enough.
+If you are in debug mode, a `CTRL-C` should be enough.
 Otherwise, you have to use `ray stop` to kill all processes.

 ## Contributing
 **This research software is provided as-is**.